A Unique Approach to Correcting Profound Deficiencies

 The job title mismatch dilemma is an epidemic widely- acknowledged by HR compensation professionals and tech salary surveyors alike.
 It affects more than half of all employed tech workers by even the most conservative estimates from HR departments.
 Making the situation worse is that compensation surveys from the largest HR consulting firms, including WillisTowersWatson, Mercer, Hay, AON/Hewitt/Radford, and others, do not offer a solution via their off-the-shelf products.
 Employers must contract with them for expensive custom survey consulting.

-Our solution in 1994 was to create an entirely new methodology and use it to produce the first salary surveys in North America to accurately benchmark "new breed" IT positions in Web/I-net, e-Commerce, Data Warehousing/Business Intelligence, Unix/NT/Linux, Business Technology/Business Systems Analysts, Information Security, SAP and other enterprise software applications.
+Our solution back in 1994 was to create an entirely new methodology and use it to produce the first salary surveys in North America to accurately benchmark "new breed" IT positions in Web/I-net, e-Commerce, Data Warehousing/Business Intelligence, Unix/NT/Linux, Business Technology/Business Systems Analysts, Information Security, SAP and other enterprise software applications.